Dvisacker/nft-scripts/README.md

 # NFT Mass Minter

-A script to mint many NFTs
+A CLI tool for minting multiple NFTs from a collection using the Reservoir SDK.

 ## Setup